 “Bame Pearl.”

-“Chapachula” my grandmother said as she smiled.
+“Chapachula” my grandmother smiles.

 “Yiayia.
 They don’t know when I’m coming, so I can go tomorrow.”